muhammadsaadzaeem/NovaCore-Lite/README.md

 # NovaCore-Lite

-NovaCore-Lite is a fixed-function FPGA 3D graphics accelerator written in Verilog.
+NovaCore-Lite is a fixed-function FPGA 3D graphics accelerator implemented in Verilog for the Zynq-7000 platform.

 It renders a rotating, filled, lit, and depth-tested cube through HDMI using a custom hardware graphics pipeline.